enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 14 - Brain Connectivity.md

 1. What's PPI?
-	Psychophysiological interaction (PPI) is **a brain connectivity analysis method.
+	Psychophysiological interafction (PPI) is **a brain connectivity analysis method.
 It estimates context-dependent changes in effective connectivity (coupling) between brain regions. what is effective connectivity?
 		- Effective connectivity **describes the causal influences that neural units exert over another**.
 		- **The influence that a node exerts over another under a network model of causal dynamics** and is inferred from a model of neuronal integration, which defines the mechanisms of neuronal coupling